 A global set of query options, which should be applied to all queries, can also be supplied.
 These global query options must precede the first tuple of name, class, type, options, flags, and query options supplied on the command line.
-Any global query options (except + [no] cmd and + [no] short options) can be overridden by a query-specific set of query options.
+Any global query options (except +cmd and +short options) can be overridden by a query-specific set of query options.
 For example: